 When God Taught Me to Break Financial Curses: My Journey to Financial Healing and Deliverance

 There was a time in my life when my finances were anything but steady.
-I would build up a great savings, and then just like that something would happen to wipe it all out.
-I would lose a job, face an unexpected expense, or watch my cash flow, savings, and even my 401(k) completely disappear.
+I would build up a great savings, and then something would happen to wipe it all out.
+I would lose a job, face an unexpected expense, or watch my cash flow, savings, and even my 401(k) disappear.

-It became a reoccurring cycle.
+It became a recurring cycle.
 For years, I knew something was wrong, but I could never quite put my finger on it.
 It was frustrating and emotionally draining.
-Deep down, I loved Jesus but if I am being honest, I wasn’t truly living for Him.
+Deep down, I loved Jesus, but if I am being honest, I was not truly living for Him.

 The Turning Point

-“Jesus, it’s me and You now.
-I’ve been around the world and back, and no one could help me but You.”
+“Jesus, it is me and You now.
+I have been around the world and back, and no one could help me but You.”

 That moment changed everything.
-It wasn’t just a turning point for my finances, it was a turning point for my soul.
-As the Lord began to clean up my life, He started dealing with areas I didn’t even know were connected to my financial struggles.
-He began to show me that healing and deliverance require partnership and that meant I had to take responsibility and make some serious changes.
+It was not just a turning point for my finances.
+It was a turning point for my soul.
+As the Lord began to clean up my life, He started dealing with areas I did not even know were connected to my financial struggles.
+He began to show me that healing and deliverance require partnership, and that meant I had to take responsibility and make serious changes.

 Repentance and Forgiveness

 The first thing the Holy Spirit showed me was that I had to repent.
-You can’t go to Jesus without repentance.
-I had to ask for forgiveness, not only for my sins but for my attitudes and actions that had blocked His blessings.
+I had to ask for forgiveness, not only for my sins, but also for my attitudes and actions that had blocked His blessings.
 I also had to forgive those who hurt me, no matter how deep the wound was.

 Honoring God With Tithes and Offerings

-For a long time, I wasn’t consistent in church and, of course, I wasn’t consistent in giving.
-My mother always had a heart for feeding the homeless so I contributed, but I didn’t contribute regularly to God’s Kingdom.
+For a long time, I was not consistent in church, and I was not consistent in giving.
+My mother always had a heart for feeding the homeless, so I contributed, but I did not contribute regularly to God’s Kingdom.

-The Lord convicted me that tithing is not about money, it’s about trust.
-It’s about showing Him that I depend on Him as my Provider.
-Once I began to tithe faithfully, I noticed a shift not just financially, but spiritually.
-God began to rebuke the devourer and restore peace to my finances.
+The Lord convicted me that tithing is not about money.
+It is about trust.
+It is about showing Him that I depend on Him as my Provider.
+Once I began to tithe faithfully, I noticed a shift, not just financially, but spiritually.
+God began to restore peace to my finances.

 Watching My Words

-I don’t know what my ancestors did before me.
-I have no idea who may have stolen money, idolized it, or misused it in ways that could have opened the door to financial curses.
+I do not know what my ancestors did before me.
+I have no idea who may have stolen money, idolized it, or misused it in ways that opened doors to financial bondage.
+So I prayed to come out of agreement with anything done in my bloodline that was not of God.

 Removing Idolatry and Trusting God, Not Money

-Since I was 16 years old, money had always been my safety net.
+Since I was sixteen years old, money had been my safety net.
 If I had money, I was happy.
-If I didn’t, I was anxious or sad.
-That was idolatry plain and simple.
+If I did not, I was anxious or sad.
+That was idolatry, plain and simple.

 God had to teach me that He is my Source, not money.
-I had to stop idolizing wealth and stop gambling with my faith including buying lottery tickets.
-Gambling is a form of idolatry that places trust in luck, not the Lord.
-I had to repent and release control, learning to trust God completely as my Provider.
+I had to stop idolizing wealth and stop gambling with my faith, including buying lottery tickets.
+I repented and released control, learning to trust God completely as my Provider.

 Walking Away From Disobedience and Sin

-God began to reveal other areas of disobedience in my life behaviors, relationships, and habits that weren’t pleasing to Him.
+God began to reveal other areas of disobedience in my life, behaviors, relationships, and habits that were not pleasing to Him.
 I had to cut ties with anything that led me into sin.

 Overcoming Gluttony and Overspending

-Here’s the truth, gluttony isn’t just about food.
-It’s also about excess, indulgence, and lack of discipline.
+Here is the truth.
+Gluttony is not only about food.
+It is also about excess, indulgence, and lack of discipline.

 God showed me that discipline is a form of worship.
 Stewardship honors Him.
 Now, I pray before spending and strive to live a life of moderation and contentment.